 A generation ago, mastectomy meant one thing: removal of the breast and chest muscle.
 Today, different types of mastectomy are available.
 Sometimes circumstances determine which mastectomy is best for a patient, particularly when there is already a diagnosis of breast cancer.
 Further, the type of mastectomy may affect a woman’s options for reconstruction.
 When mastectomies are performed to reduce risk of breast cancer, reconstruction can be done at the same time.
 This “immediate reconstruction” has cosmetic advantages over “delayed reconstruction” which is performed anytime after mastectomy, and is sometimes necessary when mastectomy is recommended as treatment for breast cancer.
-It is important to discuss your mastectomy and reconstructive options with your surgeons.
-Understand the potential benefits, risks and limitations of each option before your surgery.
+It is important to have a discussion with your surgeon about the benefits, risks and limitations of each option.

 A modified radical mastectomy removes the entire breast and includes “axillary dissection” (removal of the lymph nodes from the armpit).

 A simple mastectomy removes the entire breast but does not include axillary dissection.
 Only lymph nodes that might be located within the breast tissue are removed during a simple mastectomy.